“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.” -- Margaret Mead

 Our organization was created to provide opportunities for young African American leaders that have recently relocated to Dallas (1-3 years) gain access to seasoned Dallas leadership.
 If you get a new job you have to attend orientation, so is the same with moving to a new city.

-The vision of IRON (Initiating Relationships to Organize New Beginnings) is to bridge relationships that ignite positive impact on communities.
+The vision of IRON is to foster partnerships that ignite positive impact on communities.

 The U.S. Census Bureau reports that by 2025 Millennials will account for 70% of the global workforce.
-This generational shift has the potential to change the dynamics of our economic culture.
+This generational shift requires a change in our culture.